RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5802/Datasheet/README.md

 ##### RAK5802 Module

-The figure below shows the pin number of the sensor connector of the RAK5802 module.
+**Figure 2** shows the pin number of the sensor connector of the RAK5802 module.

 <rk-img
   src="/assets/images/wisblock/rak5802/datasheet/RAK5802-pinout.png"